jaymoid/railway-oriented-programming-kotlin/README.md

 ## Why have I made this Kata?

 Functional programming can seem daunting.
-The field of study is massive,
+The field of study is massive, so I wanted to introduce some of the concepts with some simple examples and code.

 # railway-oriented-programming-kotlin